 Are you thinking of selling your house in Gainesville Florida?
 Or have you already decided to sell your house and are in the process of getting it ready?
 Either way, here are some tips for selling your house to help make the Gainesville home selling process easier.
+As the seller, you can opt to get a pest inspection from powerpestcontrol before you’ve listed the property to save time later or for the peace of mind.
+If you do a pest inspection, you’ll have to disclose the results to buyers and fix any problems immediately.

 TIP #1-1000: Do everything you can to help buyers say yes to your house